harvard-huit/salesforce-harvard-data-package/README.md

 This cannot be (easily) transferred to other orgs and only one namespace can be assigned to each org.

 This also cannot also act as a Dev Hub for package management and development.
-It is impossible to assingn a namespace and enable Dev Hub settings on the same org.
+It is impossible to assign a namespace and enable Dev Hub settings on the same org.
 Both are needed for development.

 <details>
 <summary>Note on Namespace and Package case</summary>